bogdan9898/flaskvel/docs/README.md

 Flaskvel.register_rule('divisible', is_divisible)
 ```

-An just like that our new rule is registered.
+And just like that our new rule is registered.

 ```python
 # MyValidator.py